-Our friends at Pebble mag estimated a fifth of your shopping bill is actually spent on packaging alone.
-To celebrate Zero Waste week we thought we’d round up 10 of our favourites from across the UK.
+Our friends at Pebble magazine estimated a fifth of your shopping bill is actually spent on packaging alone.
+So we thought we’d round up 10 of our favourites from across the UK.

 1. Ripple Living, Cardiff